 Townsfolk Tussle on the other hand is a one box complete experience for only $85.
 If Townsfolk Tussle tickles your fancy for a big box campaign of quirky monster murder it’s projected for a Q3 2021 release.
 And if you’re not sure, they’ve also released a free demo on Tabletop Simulator that you can try before you buy.
 Currently the pledge manager is only open for backers but will likely open up for late pledge next year.

 [Update 12/09/20]: In Kickstarter Update #28 Panic Roll has stated that the pledge manager will not be available for late pledge, and only those who backed the Kickstarter campaign.
-As we wrote put this list together in hopes that others might find a new game that excites them, we’re leaving this entry here in hopes of better news in the future.
+We wrote this list in hope that others might find a new game that excites them, but we’re leaving this entry here in hopes of better news in the future.

 Kingdom Death: Monster Campaigns of Death and Gambler’s Chest